Key Takeaways

 The first hour is about one thing: getting out alive.
 If a wildfire is approaching your area, your immediate priorities are people, pets, critical documents, and go-bags — in that order.
 You’re not saving the photo albums.
 You’re not loading furniture.
 You are leaving.

 The first 24 hours after evacuation are chaotic and emotionally brutal.
 You’re in a shelter, a hotel, or on a friend’s couch, refreshing your phone obsessively for news.
 Cell towers may be down in the fire zone.
 You might not know if your home is standing.
 Your critical needs in this window are shelter, water, medications, and communication.
-If you have a proper wildfire go-bag staged — something I walk through in detail in building a 72-hour emergency go-bag — this phase is uncomfortable but manageable.
+If you’ve got a proper wildfire go-bag staged — something I walk through in detail in building a 72-hour emergency go-bag — this phase is uncomfortable but manageable.
 If you don’t, you’re standing in line at a Red Cross shelter hoping they have a spare toothbrush.

 • 1 gallon of water per person per day for 3 days